bfshi/scaling_on_scales/README.md

 This repo contains the Pytorch implementation of S<sup>2</sup>-Wrapper, a simple mechanism that enables multi-scale feature extraction on any vision model.

+Read our paper about when scaling on image scales is better than scaling on model size.

+**When Do We Not Need Larger Vision Models?**
+*Baifeng Shi, Ziyang Wu, Maolin Mao, Xin Wang, Trevor Darrell* UC Berkeley, Microsoft Research

+Paper: coming soon

 ## Quickstart